 One way to prolong the life of your bungees is to turn each one slightly, rotating it a little through the mat hook.
 This changes the bungee's point of contact with the frame, which is the main point of friction.
 Doing this every couple of months will help to keep your bungees strong.

-Don't leave your bellicon in the sun or in the rain too long as this will shorten the life of your bungees.
+Don't leave your bellicon outside in the sun or in the rain, as this will shorten the life of your bungees.
 At temperatures below 50 degrees Fahrenheit, the elasticity of the bungees decreases significantly and the wear increases.

 To your bungees, wipe them with a clean, damp cloth that contains no detergents or chemicals.
-If you see signs of abrasion on your frame, these should be removed periodically with a soft sponge and soapy water.
-This will not only improve the appearance of your bellicon but will also help to prevent increased wear on the finish.
+If you would like to clean your mat or bungees, we recommend just a a splash of water and tea-tree oil.
+This mix works wonders, and will improve the appearance of your bellicon.